 Sabine also had to deal alone with any crises that arose including, in 1548, a dispute over the right to collect tithes.
 The lease of Glapthorn gave John Johnson right to the tithes payable to the local church.
 This, naturally enough, upset the local minister and resulted in a long and costly lawsuit.
 To make matters worse, the villagers supported their minister, partly because the Johnsons’ clearance and enclosure of land would have made them no friends among the villagers.
 When Sabine went ahead and collected the tithes, the minister descended on the manor house, hammering at the front door, demanding them back.
 She held out but, in the end, the case was found in the minister’s favour and the tithes had to be returned to him.

-Following Otwell Johnson’s death in 1553 the family business became bankrupt and in 1557 John Johnson was imprisoned for two years in the Fleet Prison for debt.
+Following Otwell Johnson’s death, the family business became bankrupt in 1553 and from 1555 John Johnson was imprisoned for two years in the Fleet Prison for debt.
 Sabine remained at Glapthorn with their children, once again managing alone.
 On Johnson’s release, the family moved to London where he worked as a secretary to Lord Paget.

 While the Johnsons were of the middling sort, Margaret Dakins (1571-1633), later Lady Hoby was more highly placed.
 She was born in 1571, the only child of a wealthy well-connected Yorkshire gentleman, and raised in the household of the Earl and Countess of Huntingdon who were both of strong Puritan leanings.
 Margaret married three times, the final time to Sir Thomas Posthumous Hoby who was pressing his suit within three months of the death of Margaret’s second husband, despite knowing she had absolutely no wish to remarry.
 She described herself as ‘nothing but grefe and misery’ in June 1596, two months before her marriage to Hoby.
 The main reason for her acquiescence to the marriage was the promise of support from Hoby’s influential relatives, such as Lord Burghley, in a property dispute over the Manor of Hackness which had been settled on Margaret at her first marriage.